Main menu

 • Futuristic Visionary: Like Data, who constantly seeks to understand and explore what lies beyond the present, I have a strong appreciation for innovative ideas and concepts that envision a better tomorrow.
 Data’s optimism is rooted in his belief that progress and discovery are possible, even when the future is uncertain.
 Similarly, my fascination with EPCOT and Tomorrowland reflects a shared hope in humanity’s potential to create a brighter future through imagination and innovation.

 • Idealistic Dreamer: Data’s journey is marked by his unwavering belief in ideals—such as justice, dignity, and the value of life—even when others doubt him.
 My resonance with the hopeful themes of Tomorrowland shows that I, like Data, hold onto the importance of dreaming big and believing in a better world despite setbacks.
-This idealism fuels your optimism and your commitment to protecting the visions that inspire you.
+This idealism fuels my optimism and my commitment to protecting the visions that inspire you.

 • Tech Enthusiast: Data embodies the intersection of technology and humanity, always striving to understand what it means to be more than just a machine.
-Your love for TRON: Legacy and technological innovation reflects this same curiosity and hope that technology can elevate human experience.
+My love for TRON: Legacy and technological innovation reflects this same curiosity and hope that technology can elevate human experience.
 Like Data, you see technology not just as tools, but as gateways to new possibilities and creative expression.

 • Cultural Explorer: Data’s optimism includes a deep respect for diversity and learning from different cultures and experiences.
-Your appreciation for EPCOT’s celebration of global diversity mirrors this openness and curiosity.
+My appreciation for EPCOT’s celebration of global diversity mirrors this openness and curiosity.
 Both you and Data recognize that understanding and embracing different perspectives enriches our collective vision of the future.

 Similar to Data, I may not always be understood.
 But I know what I carry.
 And I will keep carrying that sense of optimism within me.
 Of course, Data does get support from Juan-Luc Picard, but me?
 I am but a small voice among billions on this planet.
 Of course, I silently took a stand and protected my integrity of my vision, hope, and optimism by dropping my Disney annual pass entirely.
 That is how I continue to uphold my vision, hope, and optimism—by standing firm in what I believe, even when it feels like a solitary stand.